WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 Continuation of Kirstie's work.
 INSERT DESCRIPTION OF PNAS PAPER.

 New for Isla.
 INSERT expertise re: graph theory & networks etc.
+I

 **Mozilla works in the open.
 How will you document and share your project progress with the community.** *(250 words)*